bhan-ds/Springboard-other-projects/README.md

 # Springboard course work

 Includes folders as follows containing:
-- Capstone 1: Can you predict Medicare payments for a specific diagnosis in the hospital.
+- Capstone 1: Can you predict Medicare payments for a specific diagnosis in the hospital?
 How does that compare to other diagnoses and to Medicare payments on average?
   - Original data
   - Initial project proposal
   - Data wrangling and storytelling